Jules Lagae

-Jules Lagae (Roulers, 15 March 1862 – Bruges, 2 June 1931) was a Belgian sculptor and medallist, born in Roeselare.
+Jules Lagae (Roeselare, 15 March 1862 – Bruges, 2 June 1931) was a Belgian sculptor and medallist.

 Education

 Jules Lagae was the son of Raymond Lagae and Pelagie Vandendorpe.
 The family had six children who reached adulthood and lived in the Zwanestraat, a side street of Ooststraat in Roeselare.
 He attended classes at the St-Michel Institution at the Minor Seminary.
 He came into contact with Hugo Verriest, among others.
 This was also the basis of his Flemish consciousness.
 His artistic talent was noticed early on and from the age of nine he also took lessons at the local Academy of Drawing and Architecture.
 At the age of fourteen he came into contact with sculptor Clément Carbon.
 Lagae would develop more and more as a sculptor.

 In 1879 he received a first prize for his bas-relief 'Horace meets his sister Camille'.
 And his sculpture 'The young rider' won him a prestigious prize in the Salon in Brussels.
 As a result, he received grants to further develop his skills at the Royal Academy of Fine Arts in Brussels.
 He was taught by various masters of the time, such as Jean-Joseph Jaquet and Charles Van der Stappen.
 He worked also for Jef Lambeaux and Julien Dillens.
 It was especially Dillens who would become his great teacher.
 Lagae would adopt his soft realism.
 Their style was not overly expressive, daring or ground-breaking, but above all honest, realistic and calm.
 Lagae thus ended up in conservative art circles and was not spared by the progressive impressionist artists who were making their ascent at the time.
 Lagae would also sculpt relatively few nudes in his style, although such statues were very popular at the time.